 When configuring your traces for unified service tagging:

-2. Configure spans with DD_VERSION to add version to all spans that fall under the service that belongs to the tracer (generally DD_SERVICE).
+2. Configure spans with DD_VERSION to add version to all spans that fall under the service that belongs to the SDK (generally DD_SERVICE).
 This means that if your service creates spans with the name of an external service, those spans do not receive version as a tag.

 Note: There can only be one service per span.
 Trace metrics generally have a single service as well.
 However, if you have a different service defined in your hosts’ tags, that configured service tag shows up on all trace metrics emitted from that host.